Best Practices for Configuring Your Integration User.

 The easiest way out when it comes to setting up access for a new integration is to use the System Administrator profile.
 Easy peasy.
 In fact, there have been several times in my career when trying to work with vendors on least privilege access for the integration user where their answer is to give system admin access.
 WRONG!
 When challenged, you’ll find that most of the time, the integration works just fine without giving the keys to the kingdom with the System Administrator profile.
 There was the rare occasion where the integration needed to be assigned to the System Administrator profile for the integration to work (it appeared they looked for the specific profile name on their end).

 My recommendation: Start by establishing a new user for each integration, assigned to the Salesforce Integration user license.
-The Salesforce Integration user license creates the Salesforce API Only System Integrations profile and Salesforce API Integration permission set license available for assignment.
-Enterprise Edition, Unlimited Edition, and Professional orgs are automatically provisioned with five Salesforce Integration user licenses at no additional cost.
+The Salesforce Integration user license creates the Minimum Access – API Only Integrations profile and Salesforce API Integration permission set license available for assignment.
+API Enabled and API Only user permissions are both set to TRUE and not editable.
+Enterprise Edition, Unlimited Edition, and Performance Edition orgs are automatically provisioned with five Salesforce Integration user licenses at no additional cost.
+Developer Edition orgs are provisioned with one (1) Salesforce Integration user license.
 If you need more licenses, reach out to your account executive (AE).
 API Only means the user can only access Salesforce via a REST, SOAP, or Bulk API and not through a user interface.

 If you use the same user account across multiple integrations, you’re most likely opening an integration to have more access than needed, and thus, not adhering to least privilege access.
 It also minimizes security impact if the user or integration is compromised.